Man steps inside world's biggest ship and its engine is so big it feels like a building

 This cargo ship makes even the most luxurious superyachts look tiny.

-This Second Officer decided that a tour of this gigantic cargo ship could happen while the engine and machinery were turned off.
+This Second Officer decided to take us for a tour of the gigantic cargo ship while the engine and machinery were turned off.

 The tour started with a simple room, but it turns out that it was not a separate engine room with a normal motor inside – the engine itself is the space.